By David Zinczenko with Matt Goulding

 FAT HABIT #9: Ordering the combo meal

-Journal of Public Policy & Marketing shows that compared to ordering a la carte, you pick up a hundred or more extra calories by opting for the “combo” or “value meal."
+A study in the Journal of Public Policy & Marketing shows that compared to ordering a la carte, you pick up a hundred or more extra calories by opting for the “combo” or “value meal."
 Why?
 Because when you order items bundled together, you're likely to buy more food than you want.
 You're better off ordering your food piecemeal.
 That way you won't be influenced by pricing schemes designed to hustle a few more cents out of your pocket.

 FAT HABIT #10: Facing the buffet